miyako/wak-ftp/install.md

 CommonJS Modules installed in the project's [Modules](http://doc.wakanda.org/About-SSJS-Modules/Configuring-Custom-SSJS-Modules.200-953093.en.html) folder can be loaded with a simple [require](http://doc.wakanda.org/require.301-664756.en.html) statement.

-However, you may want to store a certain module elsewhere, to share between multiple projects, multiple solutions, moultiple repositories, and so on.
+However, you may want to store a certain module elsewhere, to share between multiple projects, multiple solutions, multiple repositories, and so on.

 This document explains various ways to acheive this.